-What is biometrics? - Definition from WhatIs.com
+What is biometrics?
+A definition from WhatIs.com

 The two main types of biometric identifiers depend on either physiological characteristics or behavioral characteristics.

-Physiological identifiers relate to the composition of the user being authenticated and include facial recognition, fingerprints, finger geometry (the size and position of fingers), iris recognition, vein recognition, retina scanning, voice recognition and DNA matching.
+Physiological identifiers relate to the composition of the user being authenticated and include:

 Behavioral identifiers include the unique ways in which individuals act, including recognition of typing patterns, walking gait and other gestures.
 Some of these behavioral identifiers can be used to provide continuous authentication instead of a single one-off authentication check.